-Throughout the first two years you should be considering the plants around you that you encounter in your local gardens, in the field, or at home with a view to deciding on a subject or subjects for year three.
+Throughout the first two years you should be considering the plants around you that you encounter around you -plants which have an importance for conservation or sustainability in the changing climate.
+Or plants in your local gardens, in the field, or at home-with a view to deciding on a subject or subjects for the final year's study.